eslof/testapp/README.md

-dist/app.pyz contains a portable python zipapp with all requirements included should only need python 3 interpreter
+dist/app.zip contains a python 'portable' zipapp and all requirements included should only need python 3 interpreter

 Usage: python app.pyz --help
 to start the flask/swagger: python app.pyz serve